Let’s take a walk back in history ten years ago. At this time, businesses used a lot of the following tactics to generate demand for their business:

 It is not just search, social, mobile, and cloud involved in the transformation, podcasting is going to get huge, and it has already grown by leaps and bounds.
 Podcasts will really take off once they become more accessible to buyers (available on standard car stereos).

-Crazy amounts of live video are being consumed and not just on desktops and laptop but tablets, phones, and even on the go with 3G or 4G LTE.
+Crazy amounts of live video are being consumed and not just on desktops and laptops but tablets, phones, and even on the go with 3G or 4G LTE.

 You need to become perceived as much more consultative.
 The order-takers and explainers will be completely gone.
 True consultants are the ones that will dominate sales.